dazza-codes/aio-aws/README.md

 # Notices

-This project is inspired by and uses various open source projects that use the Apache 2 license, including but not limited to:
+Inspiration for this project comes from various open source projects that use the Apache 2 license, including but not limited to:
 - Apache Airflow: https://github.com/apache/airflow
 - aiobotocore: https://github.com/aio-libs/aiobotocore